Which formats are books available in?

 EPUB (Electronic Publication)

-Where we host an EPUB edition as the source file for a title, it can automatically be downloaded from the site as a DAISY, BRF, MP3 or EPUB file.
+Where we host an EPUB edition as the source file for a title, it can automatically be downloaded from the site as a Word, DAISY, BRF, MP3 or EPUB file.
 It can also be accessed through the built-in reading tool, Bookshare Web Reader, and other apps and software that link to UK education collection using our API (Application Program Interface) including Dolphin Computer Access products.

 Bookshare Web Reader